o-ran-sc/portal-nonrtric-controlpanel/webapp-backend/README.md

-# Non-RT RIC Controlpanel Web Application Backend
+# Non-RT RIC Control Panel Web Application Backend

-The Non-RT RIC Controlpanel back-end provides REST services to the Controlpanel front-end Typescript features running in the user's browser.
+The Non-RT RIC Control Panel back-end provides REST services to the Control Panel front-end Typescript features running in the user's browser.
 For production use, it also serves the Angular application files.